eclipse-hono/hono/site/documentation/content/admin-guide/device-connection-config.md

 ## Port Configuration

-The Device Connection component supports configuration of both, an AMQP based endpoint as well as an HTTP based endpoint proving RESTful resources for managing registration information and credentials.
-Both endpoints can be configured to listen for connections on
+The Device Connection component supports configuration of an AMQP based endpoint that can be configured to listen for connections on

 * a secure port only (default) or
 * an insecure port only or